 Quickstart

-From a fresh terminal to your first contact upserted into SendGrid in under five minutes — assuming the prerequisites below.
+From a fresh terminal to your first contact upserted into SendGrid, Mailchimp, or Klaviyo in under five minutes — assuming the prerequisites below.

 Before you start